 History & Mission

-WRA Indonesia, locally referred to as Pita Putih Indonesia (PPI), was established in 1999 to address maternal and child health disparities in Indonesia.
-PPI is an autonomous network with alliances established in 28 of Indonesia’s 34 provinces with more than 40 organizations among its members, including local and international organizations, professional associations, government entities and donor agencies.
-Through the promotion of self-care for maternal and newborn health, PPI builds community members’ capacity to demand changes that save the lives of women and their babies.
+For 20 years, WRA Indonesia, locally known as Pita Putih Indonesia (PPI) has mobilized citizens and created strong partnerships, leading to creative advocacy and solutions to improve reproductive, maternal, newborn and adolescent health outcomes across Indonesia.
+PPI/WRA Indonesia is an autonomous network with 24 alliances established in 32 provinces with more than 40 organizations among its members, including local and international organizations, professional associations, government entities and donor agencies.

 Thank you to our partners